The Creative Process

 Step 5: The Big Reveal

 With the block inked and ready, it’s time for the moment of truth.
-A sheet of paper is carefully placed over the surface, then pressure is applied, either by running it through a press or by hand printing with tools like a baren, wooden spoon, or even just the palm of your hand.
-This step requires even pressure to ensure the ink transfers cleanly, capturing every detail.
-Then comes the best part: gently peeling back the paper to reveal the first impression.
-It’s a mix of anticipation and delight, seeing an idea that started in your mind now alive on paper, ready to share its story with the world.
+A sheet of paper is carefully placed over the surface, then pressure is applied, by press or even by hand.
+Then comes the best part: peeling back the paper to reveal the first impression.
+It’s a mix of anticipation and delight, seeing as the piece anew on paper, ready to share its story with the world.